JasonShevik/minotaur-chess-ai/README.md

 # minotaur-chess-ai
-This is a chess AI that I am developing to utilize a neural network classifier to evaluate the board and determine the best next move.
+This is a chess AI that I am developing for a neural network classifier to evaluate the board and determine the best next move.
 This AI does not use a search function to look multiple moves ahead, rather using only a single forward pass.

-It will have 4 output nodes (starting row and column, ending row and column) and 64 inputs (the squares).
+It will have 4 output nodes (starting row and column, ending row and column) and a graph input.

 ## Table of Contents